Ministry of Finance (West Bengal)

-The Department of Finance of West Bengal is a Bengal government department.
+The Department of Finance is a Bengal Government department associated with the state's economy and finance.
 The Department of Finance manages the State Government finances and is involved in all economic and financial subjects surrounding the State.
 This includes allocating and deploying financial resources for social welfare, infrastructure and administrative purposes.

+There are two constituted services under Finance Department, Government of West Bengal.